mgpullen/Australian-MaleFemale-Ratio/README.md

 # Australian Population Analysis

+The analysis performed using the files in this repository was utilised in one of my blog posts: https://mgpullen.wordpress.com/2016/08/19/australian-population-trends/

-An analysis of the Australian population using data taken from the Australian Bureau of Statistics (ABS) website: http://stat.abs.gov.au/
+The Australian population data was taken from the Australian Bureau of Statistics (ABS) website: http://stat.abs.gov.au/